 - Other sneaky causes of sudden breakouts include using new skin care products or a recent change in your environment.

 - A men’s acne treatment system with Salicylic Acid is an effective way to treat your acne symptoms.

 Have you ever noticed that your breakouts always seem to happen at the worst possible time?
 For instance, breaking out right before your big work presentation or on the day of your final exam?

 If so, you’re likely experiencing a stress-related breakout.
 Although researchers aren’t exactly certain how stress aggravates acne, they do know that there is a strong correlation between psychological stress and acne severity.

 In addition, stress can indirectly cause acne by disrupting your sleep cycle and making you crave junk food, both of which can potentially worsen your acne.
 Feeling stressed can also throw off your hormones and stimulate your body’s oil glands to produce excess oil, causing you to break out in pimples.

 Although it’s probably easier said than done, taking steps to reduce your stress is key to achieving clear skin once more.
-Some things you can do to lower your stress levels include practicing mindful meditation and/or taking regular fitness classes.Take the skin care quiz
+Some things you can do to lower your stress levels include practicing mindful meditation and/or taking regular fitness classes.Try our skin care product finder

 Change of Environment

 A simple change in your environment can have a significant impact on your skin.
 This is true whether you’re flying halfway across the globe or simply moving to another office location.

 For instance, moving to a new office location can come with a change of roles as well as scenery.
 Feelings of uncertainty in a new position can cause anxiety and stress, which can trigger acne breakouts.